 A Tholos in the Majella National Park.

 Tourist Points of Interest

-There are several interesting places to visit in Majella National Park.
-In every season the park offers different settings and different types of beauty.
-Late spring is the time of blooming and along with autumn it is the best time to visit the many hermitages and towns in the region.
-Those who are planning to visit the hiking trails should visit the national park in the summer while October is best to view the beech trees and their changing colors.
+There are several interesting places to visit in the Majella National Park.
+In every season, the park offers different settings and different types of beauty.
+Late spring is the time of blooming and, along with autumn, it is the best time to visit the many hermitages and towns in the region.
+Those who are planning to enjoy the Majella's hiking trails should do so in the summer, while October is best to view beech trees and their changing colors.